 On July 28, the Manatee County Board of County Commissioners voted to to place the “Water Quality, Fish and Wildlife Habitat Preservation and Parks” funding measure on the ballot.
-This means that all Manatee County voters will have an opportunity to “Vote Yes” for clean water and parks on the November 3, 2020 general election ballot.
-The measure would provide dedicated county funding for water quality protection, natural areas preservation and parks in Manatee County.
+This means that all Manatee County voters will have an opportunity to vote to purchasing new land, when available, for water quality protection, fish and wildlife habitat and new parks on the November 3, 2020 general election ballot.
+The measure would provide dedicated county funding and only be implemented when new properties are purchased and maintained.

 Pandemic underscores how public parks shape public health – Uneven access to green spaces is a health risk that can affect longevity and mental health.
 Washington Post Article

 To see the feasibility study, which includes an excellent overview of our county and our parks and conservation lands as well as an evaluation of different funding strategies (done by Trust for Public Land), click here